GideonNeedleman/one-handed-typing/README.md

 - spacebar + Capslock turns the wasd keys into arrow keys
 - spacebar + ; turns the ijkl into arrow keys

+The '6' key is located right down the middle, between both halves of the keyboard, so it can be reached with either left or right hand.
+However I've implemented an alternate shortcut to type '6' with the right hand using the ';' modifier key; good if you have a split keyboard or don't want to reach as far:
+- spacebar + ; + 7 = 6

-For consistency, first hold down spacebar then press the other modifier and arrow key at the same time.
+For consistent output with additional modifer keys, first hold down spacebar then the other modifier and then the desired key.

-It is possible to add more keys like the function keys or the insert, delete, page up, page down, etc keys using similar combinations of keys, but these are not implemented.

 Note:
-- The '6' key is not mirrored as it exists between both halves of the keyboard.
+- It is possible to add more keys like the function keys or the insert, delete, page up, page down, etc keys using similar combinations, but these are not implemented.
 - Code is based on Ted Lilley's work with additions and modifications https://gist.github.com/binaryphile/3556283

+Updates:
+20220905
+Added spacebar + ; + 7 = 6 command to allow right hand to type number 6 when using a split keyboard.